11worth/ptw-beta/index.md

-# How to Set Up an Apple Shortcut That Sends Notion Pages to Apple Reminders
+# How to Set Up An Apple Shortcut That Sends Notion Pages to Apple Reminders

 ## Introduction